breatheco-de/content/src/content/lesson/learn-in-public.md

 ## Keep it up!

-If you want to read more about Learning in public I recomend reading [this article and all the amazing sources mentioned at the end of that article](https://www.swyx.io/learn-in-public/).
+If you want to read more about Learning in public I recomend reading [this article and all the amazing sources mentioned at the end](https://www.swyx.io/learn-in-public/).